 To illustrate just how many people are on probation and parole, the following image shows the combined total of probationers and parolees in Delaware, along with their ethnicities.

 As with locating someone who has been arrested in the state, finding someone supervised by the Delaware Bureau of Community Corrections means using VINELink which indicates if the person is on community supervision.
-To find someone on probation or parole or learn who is on community supervision in your area, do the following steps:
+To look up someone on probation in Delaware, look up anyone on parole throughout the state, or learn who is on community supervision in your area, do the following steps:

 This search will only show those that are currently on community supervision or incarceration.
 If the searcher needs a probation or parole record for a sentence that has already been completed, they will need to request a criminal history record, which will only show those items that have not been sealed or expunged.